MdMugish/bitbucket-pr-reviewer-mcp/README.md

 ---

-**🛡️ Made for security-conscious developers, by security-conscious developers** 🚀
+**🛡️ Built by developer, for developers — the smart and secure choice for AI-powered reviews.** 🚀